-1.4.1 Unless otherwise stated all references to section numbers in this outline are references to sections of the SFO.
-Terms that are defined in section 308 of the SFO and Schedule 1 to the SFO have the same meaning in this outline other than references to "substantial shareholder"6.
+1.4.1 Unless otherwise stated all references to section numbers in this outline are references to sections of the Securities and Futures Ordinance (Cap.
+571)("SFO").
+Terms that are defined in section 308 of the SFO and Schedule 1 to the SFO have the same meaning in this outline.
 A listed corporation is any corporation whose securities are listed on the Stock Exchange.
 A corporation's shares are "listed" from the point that the Stock Exchange grants listing of the shares and that grant has become unconditional (although trading may not have commenced).

-1.4.2 The term "DI" is used in this outline and the HKEX and SFC websites to refer to Disclosure of Interests.
+1.4.2 The term "DI" is used in this outline and the HKEx and SFC web sites to refer to Disclosure of Interests.